pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 ## Observations

-An ethnographer conducted non-participant observation at an NHS Foundation Trust hospital in England.
-Four consultant teams were drawn at random from hospital databases based on their record of prescribing.
+A researcher conducted non-participant observation, and informal conversations with staff, in medical wards at an NHS Foundation Trust hospital in England.
+Four consultant teams with varying levels of antibiotic use were sampled based on information from hospital databases based on their record of prescribing.
 The researcher observed a total of four wards during a total of 123 hours.

-The researcher recorded detailed hand written field notes while at the research site.
-The researcher reflected on these notes and audio recorded the field notes, reflections and interpretations.
+The researcher recorded detailed handwritten field notes while at the research site, and audio recorded details from the field notes, reflections and interpretations.
 These audio recordings were then transcribed and analysed alongside pictures and policies/guidelines collected from the research site.

-Data were analysed using a qualitative data analysis software by coding contextual determinants of healthcare improvement.
-This was based on a framework of six universal challenges to improving quality commonly faced by healthcare organisation and identified by Bate, Mendel and Robert [(2008)](#Bate2018).
+Data were analysed using a thematic analysis approach assisted by NVivo software to identify influences on antibiotic stewardship.
+Analysis was informed by a framework of six universal challenges to improving quality commonly faced by healthcare organisation ([Bate *et al.* 2008](#Bate2018)).

 <div class="message">
     <h3>The six universal challenges to improving quality in healthcare (Bate et al. <a href="#Bate2018">2008</a>)</h3>